-Dormant Spray will treat many serious pest problems and prevent other issues beforethey start.
-Using Dormant Spray in the spring in fall will protect your plants and make your summer gardening much easier and worry-free.
+Dormant Spray will treat many serious pest problems and prevent other issues before they start.
+Using Dormant Spray in the spring and fall will protect your plants and make your summer gardening much easier and worry-free.

 We consider it an essential item in the toolkit of any serious gardener.

 What Is In A Dormant Spray Kit?

 A Dormant Spray Kit combines lime-sulphur and horticultural oil, and it can be used on trees (including fruit trees), shrubs (including roses), and other deciduous ornamentals.